ruby2elixir/ruby2elixir.github.io/content/post/2015/12-18-response-to-the-negative-feedback-for-the-post-yesterday.md

    I have tested ALL the Ruby web microframeworks out there....
 They don't help that much, but require much more time investement -> https://github.com/luislavena/bench-micro/commits/master?page=2

 - Immutability: now we are talking! **Immutability in Ruby** is well...
-Awkward!
+Awkward.
 Inefficient.
 Against the language philosophy.
-So not fun!
+Not fun at all.

 - No rules, just guidelines: Right!
 You should be free to structure your application in a way that is meaningful to you.
 Sadly most companies are embracing the "Rails Way" of doing things...
 You'll fight always an uphill battle to change it.